Cyprus Museum of Natural History

 The Cyprus Museum of Natural History is a natural history museum on the outskirts of Nicosia, Cyprus.

 The museum was founded by the Photos Photiades Charity, Scientific and Cultural Foundation, and is the largest museum of its kind in Cyprus.
-Its exhibits include stuffed animals of various sorts as well as fossils, shells, rocks, and minerals.
+Its approximately 2,500 exhibits include various embalmed animals including mammals, birds, fish, reptiles, and insects.
+It also includes rocks, minerals, semi-precious stones, shells, and fossils, showcasing the region's geological history and evolution over millions of years.